 - 10. The Forms of application and permits to import explosives are included in Schedule II Forms 13 to 17 inclusive of the Explosives Regulations. - 11.
-The importers Transmission Schedule (Form 16) is required to be prepared in duplicate by the importer and presented to the Customs Officer at the point of entry along with the Importation Permit (Form 14 for General), (Form 17 for Annual) for verification and forwarding of one copy of the transmission schedule to the Explosives Branch of Energy, Mines and Resources. - 12.
-The present fee for a twelve month term is \$20.00 for a General Importation Permit and \$60.00 for an Annual Importation Permit.
-Where the period of validity of the Annual Importation is less or more than twelve months, the fee is prorated.
-The \$20.00 fee for General Importation Permits is fixed regardless of the period of validity.
+The importers Transmission Schedule (Form 16) is required to be prepared in duplicate by the importer and presented to the Customs Officer at the point of entry along with the Importation Permit (Form 14 for General, Form 17 for Annual) for verification and forwarding of one copy of the transmission schedule to the Explosives Branch of the Department of Natural Resources. - 12.
+The present fee for a twelve month term is \$30.00 for a General Importation Permit and \$100.00 for an Annual Importation Permit.
+Where the period of validity of the Annual Importation Permit is less or more than twelve months, the fee is prorated.
+The \$30.00 fee for General Importation Permits is fixed regardless of the period of validity. - 13.
+Other than the fee, there is no deposit or advance payment associated with the issuance of an importation permit.